 OK, so it’s never going to rival the PGA tours but, from little more than a standing start, in a comparatively short time, the hickory game has blossomed and there can be little doubt that it is very much here to stay.
 And, if the World Hickory Open has played some small part in that success, then we are proud to have done so.

 Ten years ago, some thirty-five golfers lined up on the first tee at Musselburgh.
 The oldest, if one of the smallest, playing surfaces in the world.
 A humble beginning, perhaps, but a noble one, for it was to prove to be the acorn that grew into an oak.
 And next year, celebrating its tenth birthday, it now seems somehow appropriate that the Open should do so in style.

 And it will.
 From the oldest course in the world, we now find ourselves moving to one of the most prestigious and with players joining us from all over the world, the World Hickory Open has finally come of age.

-Unlike 2012 there was no sudden death play off which shows why many online bookmakers in the U.K. wouldn’t think of taking bets on it.
+In 2015, please join us on the Championship Course, Carnoustie.
+Lionel Freedman, October,2014.
+Unlike 2012 there was never much likelihood of a sudden death play off in 2014 which shows why many online bookmakers in the U.K. did not consider taking bets on it.